rust-lang/rust/src/librustc_borrowck/borrowck/README.md

 prohibited from both freezes and claims.
 This would avoid the need to prevent `const` borrows of the base pointer when the referent is borrowed.

+[ Previous revisions of this document discussed `&const` in more detail.
+See the revision history. ]

 # Moves and initialization